Graduate & Continuing Studies

 Classrooms & Instruction

-At this time, we intend to return to face-to-face learning with as many students physically present as safely possible in our classrooms, while adhering to physical distancing guidelines and classroom capacity limits.
+We hope to continue face-to-face learning with as many students physically present as safely possible in our classrooms, while adhering to physical distancing guidelines and classroom capacity limits.

 - Students who attend face-to-face classes must bring a mask and wear it all times.
 Students who refuse to wear masks in class without an approved medical exception will not be permitted to attend in-person classes.